Gardening Activities For Kids To Get Them Interested In Nature

-Gardening holds several benefits for children.
-To start with, it makes them care for nature.
-When children are encouraged to take to gardening early in their lives, chances are they will develop an affinity for nature from a tender age, which can turn them into crusaders for environmental conservation as they grow up.
+Gardening is a fun activity that you must involve your kids in.
+There are so many life lessons your children can learn from gardening.
+To start with, it makes them care for and connect with nature.
+When children are encouraged to take to gardening early on in their lives, chances are they will develop an affinity for nature which can turn them into crusaders for environmental conservation as they grow up.

 1. A kitchen garden

-With this activity, you can help your child learn the importance of eating nutritious food.
-Select herbs like coriander and fenugreek or pulses like moong beans and Bengal grams, which are of high nutritional value.
+How to do: Select herbs like coriander and fenugreek or pulses like moong beans and Bengal gram, which are of high nutritional value.
 Make sure that the herbs you select do not take too long to grow as children may grow tired of waiting for them to grow and can lose interest in the activity.
 Common kitchen herbs such as coriander and fenugreek take about two or three days to a week to sprout.
-Take old plastic boxes to make the containers and make your child plant the seeds.
-Let your child monitor the growth of the plants every day.
+Old plastic boxes can serve as containers and you can make your child plant the seeds.
+Let her monitor the growth of the plants every day.

 When the herbs grow, you can use them to make your child’s favourite dishes and involve her in the process of cooking too.